Fluffy Pumpkin Pancakes

 As far as pancakes go, there’s a special place in breakfast heaven for the fluffy, hearty, thick kind.
 I decided I needed another fluffy pancake recipe in my life, so I thought I’d take the banana version and get ’em all fallified.
 (As in, seasonally appropriate for autumn.
 I like to make up words.
 It’s a curse.)

-I already have a tried-and-true pumpkin pancake recipe, but I thought I’d try them this way.
-For this recipe, it’s all about the fluffy!
+For this recipe for pumpkin pancakes, it’s all about the fluffy!
 I took the original recipe and swapped the banana for pumpkin, added a hefty dose of warming pumpkin spices, and increased the sugar – just a bit – to keep them from going over to savoryville.
 More made-up words.
 Sorry.

-These pancakes cook up surprisingly tall, but they’re not crazy or anything.
+These pumpkin spice pancakes cook up surprisingly tall, but they’re not crazy or anything.
 They’re just right – perfectly fluffy for fall.

 Fluffy Pumpkin Pancakes